 Undergraduate Research News

-Posters from the “2022 Auburn Research: Student Symposium” are currently being displayed on the Digital Wall in the Innovation and Research Commons of the Ralph Brown Draughon Library.
+Posters from the 2023 Auburn Research Student Symposium are currently displayed on the digital wall in the Innovation and Research Commons of the Ralph Brown Draughon Library.
 The symposium is an annual spring event that shares student research and creative scholarship with a broad audience consisting of faculty, staff, graduate and undergraduate students and the public.

 The Digital Wall is located on the first floor of the Ralph Brown Draughon Library and is available for viewing during all regular library hours.

 Sixty-four students took home awards for their research and creative scholarship posters and oral presentations during the recent “Auburn Research: Student Symposium.”
 Nearly 440 undergraduate and graduate students from Auburn University’s main campus and Auburn University at Montgomery participated in the annual symposium, which gives students an opportunity to share their work university-wide and with the general public.

 “Congratulations to the award winners and to all of the students who participated,” said Lorenzo Cremaschi, director of undergraduate research.
 “Everyone did an outstanding job presenting their remarkable projects.
 Auburn has a wealth of talented student researchers.”